An introduction to temperature logging with a break down of the different approaches with a discussion of the various pros and cons of each approach.

 One of the main drivers for people embarking on temperature logging projects is legislation.
 Many industries have rules and regulations specifying that logging temperature is a required part of the production or storage process.

-The recent legislation in the food industry specifies that the temperature must be logged in areas where there is preparation or storage of fresh fruit, vegetables, meat or fish.
+Recent legislation in the food industry specifies that the temperature must be logged in areas where there is preparation or storage of fresh fruit, vegetables, meat or fish.
 The regulations are governed by BRC & CMi Accreditation Standards.

 Anybody involved in the storage of pharmaceuticals has a responsibility to store the drugs and medicines at an appropriate temperature under the CFR21 regulations.
 In addition, CFR21 also specifies that the temperature log itself must be tamper proof to ensure the validity of the temperature measurements.